-Robert W Frazer plays Charles Beaumont, as a fellow travelling plantation owner who is also in love with Madeleine, and, when they arrive in Haiti, asks for Legendre’s help to get her.
+Robert Frazer plays Charles Beaumont, as a fellow travelling plantation owner who is also in love with Madeleine, and, when they arrive in Haiti, asks for Legendre’s help to get her.
 [Spolier alert] But later Beaumont and Legendre fight to the death over her body.

-Also in the cast are Joseph Cawthorn as missionary Dr Bruner, Brandon Hurst as Beaumont’s butler Silver, Frederick Peters as former executioner Chauvin, George Burr Macannan as zombie Von Gelder and Clarence Muse as Madeleine and Neil’s coach driver.
+Also in the cast are Joseph Cawthorn as missionary Dr Bruner, Brandon Hurst as Beaumont’s butler Silver, Frederick Peters as former executioner Chauvin, George Burr Macannan as zombie Von Gelder, and Clarence Muse as Madeleine and Neil’s coach driver.

-It is written by Garnett Weston, based on the 1929 novel The Magic Island by William Seabrook, shot in black and white by Arthur Martinelli, produced by Edward and Victor Halperin and scored by Abe Meyer.
+White Zombie is written by Garnett Weston, based on the 1929 novel The Magic Island by William Seabrook, shot in black and white by Arthur Martinelli, produced by Edward and Victor Halperin and scored by Abe Meyer.
 The music is another important ingredient.
 Meyer had orchestras record new versions of classic compositions, including Mussorgsky’s Pictures at an Exhibition, Gaston Borch’s Incidental Symphonies and Hugo Riesenfeld’s Death of the Great Chief, as well as music by Richard Wagner, H Maurice Jacquet, Leo Kempenski and Franz Liszt.

 Most strikingly, the film begins with Chant, a composition of wordless vocals and drumming, created by Universal Studios employee Guy Bevier Williams, a specialist in ethnic music.